Epic of Gilgamesh: Yale tablet

 Surpassing all other kings Tablet III, partially matches tablets II–III of the Standard Babylonian version.

 For reasons unknown (the tablet is partially broken) Enkidu is in a sad mood.
 In order to cheer him up Gilgamesh suggests going to the Pine Forest to cut down trees and kill Humbaba (known here as Huwawa).
 Enkidu protests, as he knows Huwawa and is aware of his power.
 Gilgamesh talks Enkidu into it with some words of encouragement, but Enkidu remains reluctant.
 They prepare, and call for the elders.
 The elders also protest, but after Gilgamesh talks to them, they agree to let him go.
 After Gilgamesh asks his god (Shamash) for protection, and both he and Enkidu equip themselves, they leave with the elders' blessing and counsel.

 Philadelphia fragment

 Possibly another version of the contents of the Yale Tablet, practically irrecoverable.

 Nippur school tablet

 In the journey to the cedar forest and Huwawa, Enkidu interprets one of Gilgamesh's dreams.

 Tell Harmal tablets

 Fragments from two different versions/tablets tell how Enkidu interprets one of Gilgamesh's dreams on the way to the Forest of Cedar, and their conversation when entering the forest.

 Ishchali tablet

 After defeating Huwawa, Gilgamesh refrains from slaying him, and urges Enkidu to hunt Huwawa's "seven auras".
 Enkidu convinces him to smite their enemy.
 After killing Huwawa and the auras, they chop down part of the forest and discover the gods' secret abode.
 The rest of the tablet is broken.

-The auras are not referred to in the Standard Babylonian version, but are in one of the Sumerian poems.
+The auras are not referred to in the Standard Babylonian version, but are in one of the Sumerian poems as "sons".